Skip to main content

 A 3-week practical cookery course which focuses on batch cooking and reducing your food waste and bills in a relaxed and friendly environment.
 Each week we make a meal suitable for batch cooking together and then eat it at the end.
 All equipment and ingredients are provided and the meals can be altered to suit any allergies/ intolerances.

-A 3-week course looking at how our emotions are closely linked to the foods and drinks we consume.
-We will explore the eatwell guide, our stress response and how this links to food, our gut - brain axis, the emotional eating cycle and how this all affects the relationship between how we feel and what we eat and drink.
+A 6-week course looking at how our emotions are closely linked to the foods and drinks we consume.
+We will explore the Eatwell guide, our stress response and how this links to food, our gut - brain axis and the emotional eating cycle.
+We will look at how all of this affects the relationship between how we feel and what we eat and drink.
+The final 2 weeks of the course will include how to make some healthy and low cost snack ideas.

 An 8-week course consisting of around 20 minutes of chair/ standing stretching and 20 minutes low impact tai chi and finished off with a short guided relaxation.
 Each session aims to build core strength and balance, as well as improve mobility.